 In contrast with most vehicle-to-vehicle collisions, an accident caused by unsecured cargo might leave you shocked, possibly injured, and unsure of the source of the damage.
 The negligent driver might flee the scene and continue down the road; or, especially in the case of commercial cargo carriers, the driver might not be aware that anything has happened.
 In these cases, you will need to find eyewitnesses, and hope that one caught a plate or company number, or other distinctive features of the vehicle that caused the damage.

-At Morgenstern & Herd, P.A., we’ve handled many motor vehicle cases involving damages from unsecured cargo.
+At Morgenstern & Herd, PLLC, we’ve handled many motor vehicle cases involving damages from unsecured cargo.
 We know exactly what information you need, will help you find it, and can call in experts if necessary, speeding up the process and alleviating your concerns about recovery.

 Unsecured Cargo Accident Law Takeaways